-While the two approaches differ in many ways, neither is always the right approach.
+While the two approaches differ in many ways, neither is always the right method.

 There are advantages to this approach.
-It is faster than the phased implementation approach, and if everything goes well, it costs less and mitigates against a drop in productivity during implementation.
+It is faster than the phased implementation approach and, if everything goes well, it costs less.

 This approach does carry considerable risk, however.
-For one, certain or all operations may have to be put on hiatus during the implementation depending on what is being “overhauled”.
-Further, it is challenging enough to conduct a full-systems test beforehand, so there is no way to predict all of the issues that may arise during practical usage.
-Also, as all employees are trained at the same time, the company’s productivity is dependent on the training going well.
+For one, certain or all operations may have to be put on hiatus during the implementation depending on what is being overhauled.
+Further, it is challenging enough to conduct a full-systems test beforehand that there is no way to predict all of the issues that may arise once it’s live.
+As all employees are trained at the same time, the company’s productivity is dependent on the training going well.
 There is little to no chance of finding bottlenecks during the training or identifying specific issues.

-The advantages of this approach include the ability to identify roadblocks and bottlenecks before critical departments are impacted.
+The advantages of this approach include the ability to identify roadblocks and bottlenecks during initial phases and before critical departments are impacted.
 With some departments or teams “live”, issues can be discovered and solved with minimal impact, making the training process smoother for other departments.iii

-Phased implementation is a less-risky approach than “big bang”, allowing for problems to be discovered, roll-back to occur if significant issues are found, and the project team to optimize the next rounds of rollout.
-While this approach may offer more peace of mind and less stress, it does have some drawbacks.
+Phased implementation is a less-risky approach than the “big bang”, allowing for problems to be discovered, roll-back to occur if significant issues are found, and the project team to optimize the next rounds of the rollout.
+While this approach may offer more peace of mind, less stress, and better issue avoidance, it does have some trade-offs.

-Phased implementation takes longer, which means that costs are higher, and return on investment might be delayed (although this can be budgeted for).
-The process can also seem endless to team members.
+Phased implementation takes longer, which means that costs are higher, and return on investment might occur over a longer timeline (although this can be budgeted for).
+The process might seem endless to team members.
 The organization also needs to train staff on what procedures to use during the training period.
-If the accounting department is on one system and development another, a bottleneck could quickly arise.
+If the accounting department is on one system and developing another, a bottleneck could quickly arise.
 Sometimes a temporary interface between new and old systems is necessary to maintain performance and critical data during the transition.

-Ultimately, the organization’s size matters, as a phased approach may not be appropriate for smaller companies.
+Ultimately, the organization’s size and operations matter most to project planning, as a phased approach may not be appropriate for smaller companies.

 As noted above, phasing may not be necessary for every company or even every project.
-However, as software and technology become more complex, the phased approach reduces risk and may make the most business sense.iv
+However, as software and technology become more complex, the phased approach reduces risk and often makes the most business sense.iv

 While it is understandable that organizations want to complete a project as soon as possible, a phased approach can help avoid the issues that arise when making a transition quickly.
+The “big bang” method only remains faster and more cost-effective if it’s successful; significant complications likely throw many aspects of an organization into disarray, requiring substantial effort and resources to fix.
 The phased approach also allows for better planning and use of resources, while relieving stress on both employees and project teams.

 Another advantage of the phased method is that each project is broken into smaller components.
 Each component is reviewed before proceeding to the next one.
-This means better work and fewer issues as implementation approaches more critical departments.
+This means better work and fewer issues as implementation efforts reach more critical departments.